agungTuanany/Javascript-data-structure-and-algorithm/chapter-7-data-structure-stacks-queues/README.md

 So, hopefully this now make sense, the JavaScript engine which is `V8` engine at Chrome has a Memory Heap and a Call Stack.

-Now, JavaScript is Single Threaded, only one statement is executed at a time, but there is a problem now isn't it?
+Now, **JavaScript is Single Threaded, only one statement is executed at a time**, but there is a problem now isn't it?
 What if `Line-2` was a big big task we need to do, maybe loop through an array that had millions of items, what would happens there?
 Well, we would have this `Line-1` get execute, then the `Line-2` has a massive job well just work there, and `line-3` will take a really long time to get log; and in our small example that doesn't man much, but if we have this on a website, well the user wouldn't be able to do anything.
 The website would pretty much freeze until that task is done, and that user just waits there, that's not very good is it?.

 With synchronous task, if we have one function that takes up a lot of time it's going to hold up the line (Stack).
 So sound like we need something